paperboygold/what-happens-when/README.rst

   contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.

+* The client verifies the server digital certificate through several steps:
+   1. Checks if the certificate's issuer is in its trusted root store
+   2. Verifies the certificate chain up to a trusted root CA
+   3. Checks the certificate's validity period
+   4. Verifies the certificate hasn't been revoked (through OCSP or CRL)
+   5. Confirms the certificate's domain matches the server's domain

-* The client verifies the server digital certificate against its list of trusted CAs.
-If trust can be established based on the CA, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
+* If trust can be established based on the CA verification, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
 These random bytes can be used to determine the symmetric key.